programminghistorian/ph-submissions/en/drafts/originals/communicating-diversity-in-3D-and-VR.md

 Save and reload.
 If the panels are black, the images are probably in the wrong place.

-{% include figure.html filename="en-or-communicating-diversity-in-3D-and-VR-04.png" alt="Visual description of figure image" caption="Figure 4.
-Caption text to display" %}
+{% include figure.html filename="en-or-communicating-diversity-in-3D-and-VR-04.png" alt="Webpage with peach background, 3 square panels with text and a horizontal map of PNG." caption="Figure 4.
+Webpage with three vertical information panels and a horizontal map." %}

 ## Adding the Jar Models